1emvr/HexaneC2-pre-alpha/README.md

 # HexaneC2
 ## Overview:
-Compilation of publicly available resources with minimal UI/UX features.
-A good portion of the code is derived from https://github.com/HavocFramework/Havoc.
+A compilation of publicly available resources with minimal UI/UX features.
+A good portion of the code is derived from https://github.com/HavocFramework/Havoc, taking inspiration from other popular frameworks as well.

 This is meant to lay the groundwork for my custom implementations, reasearch and development in defense evasion, lowering memory/network footprint and experimenting with new features, rather than being a feature-rich user experience.
 This is not a production-ready C2 and I do not recommend using it in any real environments.